-"They are a greedy bunch," (corrected) he is alleged to have said.
-But there is no evidence at all that he paid one baht to any Housing Association official.
+"They are a greedy bunch," he is alleged to have said.
+But there is no evidence at all that he paid one baht to any National Housing Authority official.

 When confronted with a potential prosecution Noyes escaped serious fraud charges by saying his victims would not get one cent back unless they signed statements absolving him of wrong doing.
 And he threatened those who broke a secrecy clause that '˜influential friends' would arrange their arrest and deportation.